top of page

 ...and requires an avenue for community participation and input at each level. â€‹

 (2) The Ag Education Team formed in late 2021 and is composed of professional farm educators, volunteers and advisors from the community.
 The Farm Education Team is responsible for fulfilling CKC's nonprofit education purpose.
-They manage the Field Trips Program, the Learning Hubs Program, the Kids'Corner Program and all on-farm and off-farm Workshops, Tours, and Conferences.
+They manage the Field Trips Program, the Learning Hubs Program, the Kids' Corner Program and all on-farm and off-farm Workshops, Tours, and Conferences.
 The Education Team is seeking participation from active/retired/aspiring teachers.
 If you would like to contribute to the Farm Education Team contact kate@ckcfarming.org.

-(3) The Land Stewardship Team consists of East Silver Spring residents, who have come to known as the Neighborhood Liaisons of Koiner Farm.
-This dynamic team consists of community leaders who hail from diverse backgrounds and poses a strong desire to provide more equitable and functional access to healthy land and food for their community.
+(3) The Land Stewardship Team consists of East Silver Spring residents, who have come to be known as the Neighborhood Liaisons of Koiner Farm.
+This dynamic team consists of community leaders who hail from diverse backgrounds and possess a strong desire to provide more equitable and functional access to healthy land and food for their community.
 The work of the Neighborhood Liaisons includes fostering relationships with renters, immigrants, and non-native English speakers, as well as with small local businesses (particularly minority-owned businesses, culturally significant artisans and musicians, and fellow nonprofits).
 The Neighborhood Liaisons help promote our SNAP/WIC benefits, recruit culturally relevant vendors for our Farm Market, and translate materials to Persian/Dari, Amharic, French and Spanish.
 To become a Neighborhood Liaison, please contact Hannah at hannah@ckcfarming.org.

 CHECK OUT OUR CALENDAR OF EVENTS